karincv/ChinookDatabase/README.md

 The open source Chinook database represents a digital media store with the media related data collected from the iTunes Library.
 It is available at: https://github.com/lerocha/chinook-database

-I used a jupyter notebook to upload the Chinook database and perform some simple SQL operations.
+I used a jupyter notebook to upload the Chinook database and perform some simple SQL queries.